iRobotEducation/create3_docs/docs/setup/jetson.md

         ros2 topic echo battery_state

-    You should see continuous repetition of output like following.
+    You should see continuous repetition of output like the following.

         header:
           stamp: